m-saim-iqbal/Meme-generator/README.md

-This is one of the project that i learned while following the scrimba tutorial "Introduction to react".
+This is one of the project that i did while following the scrimba tutorial "Introduction to react".
 I added the functionality to download the meme.